 If you are someone who could eat, sleep and dream chocolate then the Chocolate Boutique Hotel in Bournemouth’s fashionable Soho quarter is chocolate heaven.
 These people are serious about chocolate, and the team has nationwide team building events to bring out the passion for creating chocolate in everyone.
 In this 2.5 to 3-hour workshop you’ll learn about the chocolate making process from bean to bar.
 As well as getting your hands sticky to produce your own take home treats.
 Catering for teams of 10-400 people this is a fun choice for corporate event organisers.

 4-A warming wedding favour

-There are plenty of companies who will personalise mugs or jars, and fill with luxury chocolate sticks or cocoa powder, handmade marshmallows and white chocolate snowflakes.
-Or, if you want to have a go at creating your own, there are plenty of options to buy jars or mugs in all shapes and sizes; fill with your favourite ingredients, and decorate with ribbon to match the colour theme of your big day.
+There are plenty of companies who will personalise mugs or jars, Fill with luxury chocolate sticks or cocoa powder, handmade marshmallows and white chocolate snowflakes.
+Or, have a go at creating your own.
+There are plenty of options to buy jars or mugs in all shapes and sizes; fill with your favourite ingredients, and decorate with ribbon to match the colour theme of your big day.

 5-Drink to love

-Nana Frimpong Abrebrese, a farmer representative on the Ghana Cocoa Board, says: “Those who impact positively on the lives of others shall forever live in the memory of the heart.”
-She is one of 85,000 farmers who co-own the FairTrade company, Divine chocolate, and as you can imagine, with this much love for cocoa between them, there are plenty of ideas to enjoy it at its best.
-The website has several chocolate cocktail recipes to tantalise the taste buds, like this Chocolate Bourbon Milkshake, which like most things in life is best when shared.
+Finally, Nana Frimpong Abrebrese, a farmer representative on the Ghana Cocoa Board, says: “Those who impact positively on the lives of others shall forever live in the memory of the heart.”
+She is one of 85,000 farmers who co-own the FairTrade company, Divine chocolate.
+As you can imagine, with this much love for cocoa between them, there are plenty of ideas to enjoy it at its best.
+The website has several chocolate cocktail recipes to tantalise the taste buds.
+Like this Chocolate Bourbon Milkshake.
+Which like most things in life is best when shared.